open/close all folders

 Fin-KedinnFin-Kedinn is the Leader of the Raven Clan.
-He was Renn's father's older brother, and took care of Renn after her father died.
+He was the older brother of Renn's father, and took care of Renn after her father died.
 In fact, he made her bow and taught her to shoot.
 Initially he is wary of Torak, but let's him live with the Raven Clan, and really warms up to him.
 He was best friends with Torak's father, but in love with his mother.
-When Torak's parents were fleeing the Soul Eaters long before the series, he denied them shelter, which technically caused both of their eventually deaths.
 He eventually becomes Torak's foster-father, which is a great honor.

 - Cool Old Guy: Possibly subverted.
 He is described in an early book to be in his early to mid forties, but is also described as getting old.
 Although, 6000 years ago people died younger, so Fin-Kedinn could be considered old.

 - Death Glare: He has piercing blue eyes that seem to shut anyone up, with just one look.